 The members of our company are involved in solidarity actions by putting their skills and time at the service of certain causes (in particular in favour of ecology and access to training for disadvantaged people), by granting financial support to selected initiatives, and by acting concretely alongside associations.

 GOVERNANCE AND ETHICS

 Our firm has established an organisation based on collective decision-making through its various management bodies.
 In order to integrate all lawyers and employees into the operation of the firm, various committees have been set up.

 LPA-CGR avocats was the first law firm to publish a CSR report in 2014.
 Since then, we have continued and intensified our commitment to the social and environmental performance of our firm.
 Discover in our CSR report all our actions and concrete projects.

 AWARDS AND CERTIFICATES

 LPA-CGR avocats won the Gold Trophy for Best CSR Strategy at the Trophées du Droit ceremony organised by Leaders League.

 The firm was awarded the Bronze Medal by Ecovadis in 2021.
 The organisation assessed the integration of CSR principles in the firm’s activities and their impact in the following areas: environment, social & human rights, ethics and responsible purchasing.

 The Climate Fresk is a collaborative and creative workshop, which aims to determine – at the firm level – the actions that we can undertake to limit our environmental impact, to encourage innovation and internal initiatives, and to adapt our service offers to these new challenges.
-We are going to carry out this workshop with all the members of the firm in order to raise the awareness of each of us.
+We did this workshop with all the members of the company in order to raise awareness among all of us.